cenobyte321/video-maker/README.md

    ```bash
    pip install -r requirements.txt
    ```
-3. Make sure `arial.ttf` is available in the script directory
+3. Ensure Arial font is installed on your system (most systems have it by default)
 4. Run the script:
    ```bash
    python count_progress.py